-The air outlets are located in the center and each side of the instrument panel.
-You can adjust the direction of air flow by moving the control levers.
+Air outlets are located in the center and in the driver's and passenger's side of the instrument panel.
+You can adjust the direction of airflow by moving the control levers.
 The lever at the bottom of the air outlet opens or stops the air flow from that outlet.